Powered by RND

 Sobre A Way with Words - language, linguistics, and callers from all over

-Light-hearted conversation with callers from all over about new words, old sayings, slang, family expressions, language change and varieties, as well as word histories, linguistics, regional dialects, word games, grammar, books, literature, writing, and more.
-Be a part of the show with author/journalist Martha Barnette and linguist/lexicographer Grant Barrett.
-Share your language thoughts, questions, and stories: https://waywordradio.org/contact or [email protected].
-In the US 🇺🇸 and Canada 🇨🇦, call or text 1 (877) 929-9673 toll-free 24/7.
+Fun conversation with callers from all over about new words, old sayings, slang, family expressions, word histories, linguistics, dialects, word games, books, literature, writing, and more.
+Be on the show with author/journalist Martha Barnette and linguist/lexicographer Grant Barrett.
+Share your thoughts, questions, and stories: https://waywordradio.org/contact or [email protected].
+In the US and Canada, call or text 1 (877) 929-9673 toll-free 24/7.
 Send a voice note or message via WhatsApp, 16198004443.
 From everywhere, call or text +1 (619) 800-4443.
-Past episodes, show notes, topic search, and more: https://waywordradio.org.
-A Way with Words is listener-supported! https://waywordradio.org/donate ❤️ Want to listen without ads?
-Subscribe here! https://awww.supportingcast.fm
+Past episodes, show notes, full search, more: https://waywordradio.org.
+A Way with Words is listener-supported! https://waywordradio.org/donate ❤️ Listen without ads here! https://awww.supportingcast.fm

 Site de podcast

-Ouça A Way with Words - language, linguistics, and callers from all over, Fio da Meada e muitos outros podcasts de todo o mundo com o aplicativo o radio.net
+Ouça A Way with Words - language, linguistics, and callers from all over, The Mel Robbins Podcast e muitos outros podcasts de todo o mundo com o aplicativo o radio.net

 Obtenha o aplicativo gratuito radio.net